 - Wash yourself or your children more frequently with pure or filtered water.

 How can Ungex help eliminate Demodex mites?

-Ungex products not only have the right blend of natural and herbal ingredients that help kill Demodex mites, they are also gentle on the skin for everyday use.
+Ungex products not only have the right blend of natural and herbal ingredients that help kill Demodex mites, but they are also gentle on the skin for everyday use.

-Some skin and hair care products can actually feed mites instead killing them!
+Some skin and hair care products can feed mites instead of killing them!
 For example, if you dilute tea tree oil with another cream, this serves as a food source for these mites and will do the opposite of eliminating them.

 Ungex provides the correct product and care plan to ensure you are well on your way of becoming Demodex free!

 Basta-Juzbašić, Aleksandra, Jasenka Škrlin-Šubić, and Suzana Ljubojević.
 “Demodex folliculorum in development of dermatitis rosaceiformis steroidica and rosacea-related diseases.”
 Clinics in dermatology 20.2 (2002): 135-140.